J-Siu/johnsiu.com/content/blog/hugo-front-matter-aliases-for-migration.md

 ...
 ```

-I end up copy&paste them into my post one by one.
+I copy & paste them into my post one by one.
 Only 43 after all.
 The result is I can removed all web server rules except one.

 #### Pro